No products in the cart.

 Saffron is lovingly referred to as the ‘sunshine spice’ for more than just its golden hue.
 It has also been found to support your mood, as one particular review of five clinical studies concluded that saffron was much more effective than the placebo.
 Interestingly, although saffron stigma was most effective, saffron petals were also highlighted as being more effective than the placebo.
 Saffron was used for mood as far back as the Minoan period!

 “Saffron is an aromatic addition to your dishes.
-One of the best ways to use it is to put the threads in hot water and let it steep for at least 15-30 minutes. – Be careful not to use boiling water though!
-Alternatively, the saffron can be steeped in warm milk or warmed wine.
+One of the best ways to use it is to put the threads in hot water and let it steep for at least 20-30 minutes. – Be careful not to use boiling water, though!
+Alternatively, the saffron can be steeped in warm milk or warm wine.
 Do not use oily liquids – the saffron will not dissolve.”

 Erectile dysfunction (ED), the inability to maintain an erection, affects millions of people.
 According to some research, saffron could be a treatment for ED.
 Medical professionals often recommend ED medications that work for many people.
 But those looking for an herbal remedy could try saffron.
 Studies have shown that 30 milligrams a day is effective, but you shouldn't exceed that amount.
 High amounts of saffron can be toxic.

 In the medical and pharmacological research of recent years, several studies have proven the antidepressant effect of saffron.
 Responsible for this is the crocin in saffron, which can act as an antidepressant in light or medium doses.
 The intake of 20-30 threads per day over a period of several months is a condition.